Curved Page Divider

 Access to Legal Services

 The legal side of foster care can often be arduous.
 Foster youths can seek legal representation to address issues like custody, adoption, or emancipation.
-Virginia provides children access to legal services in the foster care system to safeguard their rights while their requirements are met.
+Virginia provides children in the foster care system with access to legal services to safeguard their rights while their needs are met.

 Preparing for Adulthood